Questions and Answers: Study 4

 Explain: “What is the meaning of ‘condemnation’?”

-The word “condemnation” is often to be found in the Bible.
+The Bible often speaks of “condemnation”.
 It occurred in two of the passages studied last time—John 3:19 and Romans 8:1.
 To condemn is to blame.
 If a person is “to blame” for a wrong doing, it means he or she is guilty and will be punished.
 To be without condemnation is to be without blame, and so no punishment will be given.

-“This is the condemnation” (John 3:19) means “This is the reason for the world’s condemnation; this is the reason why the world is to blame.”
-The world, and every individual within it, is to blame for ignoring so great a “Light” as Jesus.
+“This is the condemnation” (John 3:19) means “This is the reason why the world is to blame”.
+Everyone is guilty of ignoring so great a “Light” as Jesus.
 God blames them for preferring their own sinful ways.
 Because they are to blame they will be punished; they will be condemned.
-There is, however, “no condemnation” for those who turn to Christ as their Saviour and who afterwards live for Him (Romans 8:1).
+But there is “no condemnation” for those who turn to Christ as their Saviour and who then live for Him and not themselves (Romans 8:1).

 Explain: “What is the meaning of Sabbath (John 5:9)?”